davidsims9t/electron-boilerplate/README.md

 A system tray is something that displays in the operating system right hand bar.
 All trays must have an icon and are specific to the operating system.

+### Bounds

+Used to tell where the click event occurs and the window size.
+The click event bounds are the x and the y offset and the window bounds are the x and y window size (width and height).

+To get the x offset use the click event bound minus half of the window x bound.
+The y bound is the y click bound.

 ## Issues

 - You will likely need to run electron as sudo if the module does not have proper permissions.